Bryan Rust Game Preview: Penguins vs. Lightning

 Rust Stats vs. the Lightning

-- On the defensive side, the Lightning are giving up 81 total goals (3.5 per game) which ranks 30th in the NHL.
+- The Lightning are 31st in goals allowed, giving up 93 total goals (3.6 per game) in the NHL.

 |2023-2024 Season